How To Clean Smoke Damage On Walls And Ceilings

 - Bleach

-Once this is complete and you have the materials and protective gear you need to get started, you can take a dry cleaning sponge and begin brushing away any soot that is sat on the walls.
-This must be done gently to avoid smudging the soot further into the walls.
+An air scrubber can then be placed into the room to suck up any soot particles that are floating through the air. - Once this is complete and you have the materials and protective gear you need to get started, you can take a dry cleaning sponge and begin brushing away any soot that is present.
+This must be done gently to avoid smudging the soot further.

-How Rainbow International Can Help
+How Rainbow Restoration Can Help

 That’s why we have curated a set of processes that are developed and led by experts with decades of experience.
-We have the professional equipment needed to completely remove soot and smoke from walls and ceilings, and for targeted smoke damage removal, we know how to spot the signs and remove the chance of future damage.
+We have the professional equipment needed to completely remove soot and smoke from walls and ceilings and for targeted smoke damage removal, we know how to spot the signs and remove the chance of future damage.

 Get In Touch With Smoke Damage Removal Experts Today

-Rainbow International’s team are always on hand to support you, and our smoke damage restoration services are trusted across the UK to provide the very best results, so get in touch today!
+If you’re handling smoke damage in your own property and you’re not sure where to start, call in the experts.
+Rainbow Restoration’s team are always on hand to support you and our smoke damage restoration services are trusted across the UK to provide the very best results, so please contact us or call our 24 hour National Helpline on 01623 422488 today.